VERO-Digital-Solutions/python-task/README.md

 Hello dear python dev!

 This repository is supposed to act as a playground for your submission.
+Before getting started, please make sure to create a new branch (named like your github username) on which you commit and push your code regurarly.

 Below, you will find the **Task** definition.
-Please make sure to commit and push your code regurarly.

 Happy Hacking :computer: